annsudo/katacoda-scenarios/Test1/step7.md

  -->  run *podcast-catalog-service*

- 💡 Tips: If you run into issues, you have always all final-version code availible on both github and in the "finish"-map
+ 💡 Tips: If you run into issues, you have always all final-version code available on both Github-tab and in the "finish"-map